Dialogs Re-enacted Across Languages: Other-Language Explorations

 \subsection{Conclusion and Possible Mitigations}

 Overall, having a language-unfamiliar operator clearly reduces the quality obtained.
-We haven't quantified this effect, but, in comparison to Es-En, where probably 95--98\% were fully acceptable, for Jp-En this was probably closer to 75\%.
-The lower-quality pairs could still have some utility as part of a large collection, but are of course less valuable.
-For Bn-En the yield was probably even lower, with some of the low-quality pairs so poor as to be of probably no value to any currently conceivable machine learning scheme.
+In comparison to Es-En, where perhaps 95--98\% of the pairs were fully acceptable, for Jp-En this was probably closer to 75\%.
+Of course, the low quality pairs could still have some utility as part of a large collection.
+For Bn-En the yield was probably even lower, with some of the low-quality pairs so poor as to be likely of no value to any currently conceivable machine learning scheme.

 This quality deficit occurred despite a situation that was nearly ideal in some respects: most of the participants were motivated and highly cooperative, and the operator/director was experienced, motivated, engaged, and sensitive enough to prosody to notice likely lapses in fidelity or naturalness.
 Despite this, the quality was frequently poor.
 The major factor is probably whether or not the operator/director can judge quality, apply ``peer pressure,'' and request retakes.
 Without this, even for motivated participants, the quality will suffer.